 Store-Brand/Budget vs. Premium Brands

 Premium brands like Royal Canin or Purina Pro Plan pack top-notch ingredients, but store brands (e.g., Kirkland Signature or 4Health) can work well for many healthy pets.
-Confirm AAFCO adequacy and ask your vet before switching.
+Look for the AAFCO nutritional adequacy statement (“complete and balanced”) that matches your pet’s life stage, and ask your vet before switching.
 Dogs can often handle general blends, but cats need more protein, so read labels closely.
-Switching to budget brands can cut your food bill significantly while keeping your pet in tip-top shape.
+Switching to budget brands can cut your food bill while keeping your pet in great shape.

 Budget-Friendly Homemade Treats